Petty Knives

 Shop 120mm Petty Knives

-Browse Damascus, AUS-10, and VG-10 options—find the balance and handle that suit your daily prep.
+Browse Damascus, AUS-10, and VG-10 options.
+Find the small all purpose knife balance and handle that suit your daily prep.

 Japanese 120mm petty knife in Damascus and VG-10 with mango and citrus on a wood board.